Published May 21, 2006 Research and written By: Iftikhar Ajmal Bhopal

 It becomes evident from above that we are descendants of Arabs or Turks or Albanian Turks.

-Our ancestors came to India in early stages of Muslims rule in India and first settled at Lahore being a fertile area.
+Our ancestors came to India in early stages of Muslims rule (early 13th century) in India and first settled at Lahore being a fertile area.
 Later, they developed vast lands in Central and Northern India, came back to Punjab during the later half of 18th century and migrated to Jammu in mid 19th century A.D.